mypreview/Conj/docs/set-background-image.md

-# Set a Background Image
+# Set A Background Image

 Select an image of your own or from a website with free-to-use or public domain images that has a pattern that could be repeated to be used for a **Background Image**.